Table of Contents

 What is a Good Occupancy Rate in Multifamily?

 A good occupancy rate for a multifamily property would be 90% plus.
 Most apartments in most U.S. markets can achieve this as apartment units are in high demand due to various factors.
 Factors such as high-interest rates which lower home ownership, strong domestic migration, and strong migrant migration, as well as the high cost to build.
+The price discipline that holds occupancy steady comes from how property managers evaluate rental rates against ongoing market shifts.

 Why Occupancy is Important in Multifamily Real Estate